-When these cookies are cool, be sure to seal them up real tight in something like Tupperware or a Ziploc bag.
-That's the way to keep them moist and chewy like the original GrandMa's Big Cookies.
+Make my Grandma's Big Peanut Butter cookies recipe below, and when your cookies are cool, be sure to seal them up real tight in something like Tupperware or a Ziploc bag.
+That's the way to keep them moist and chewy, like the original GrandMa's Big Cookies.
 In fact, he real product claims to be the only national cookie brand that guarantees the freshness of the product or double your money back.
-That confident gurantee comes from the current manufacturer, Frito-Lay, which purchased the GrandMa's Cookies brand from General Mills back in 1980.
+That confident guarantee comes from the current manufacturer, Frito-Lay, which purchased the GrandMa's Cookies brand from General Mills back in 1980.

 Source: Even More Top Secret Recipes by Todd Wilbur.